Zachhi/FlockingBoids-Windows-Linux/README.md

 # Flocking Boids
 This program simulates how fish behave (flock) in large groups, how they run from predators, avoid obstacles, borders, and more.

+**Note: If you have access to Visual Studio, and would prefer that version, it can be found here: https://github.com/Zachhi/FlockingBoids-VS**

 # Demo

 (Quality much worse here due to gif-conversion)